B-Gendron/clagen-sandbox/README.md

 # OntoGPT

+> *Important note: the following instructions are **outdated**.
+An up-to-date version of this repository documentation is coming soom.*

 The code for babyLLM is inspired from [this tutorial](https://colab.research.google.com/drive/1JMLa53HDuA-i7ZBmqV7ZnA3c_fvtXnx-?usp=sharing#scrollTo=nql_1ER53oCf).
 I will elaborate this in very near future, but here is just a very quick way to launch `babyLLM` training.

 - Setup